KCGD/ytmpv/README.md

 The ytmpv backend is a program that communicates with the browser extension and handles playing the video on your computer.
 You can find the backend in the releases page under `ytmpv-[your os]`.
 ### Dependencies
 For the backend to work, `yt-dlp` and `mpv` must both be installed and accessible from the command line (in the PATH variable).
 For now, these are up to you to install, but I might find a way to bundle them with the backend executable in the future.
+### Note for windows users
+Upon running the backend for the first time, windows will prompt you to allow it network access.
+Please allow it,

+# Building from source
+The development environment for the backend is targeted towards Linux / POSIX systems, and uses tools that are expected to be present in this environment.
+If youre on windows you can achieve this with WSL.

+To set up the development environment, run `sh setup.sh`.
+This will automatically download and set up the required tools to build ytmpv.
+After this has completed, run `yarn build` to build the backend.
+This will generate executables for Windows, Linux and macos (untested).

 # License
 YTMPV is published under the GNU General Public License (GPL) v2.
 TL;DR: Feel free to create open source derivatives for non-commercial use.